-- 11. Annex A summarises key legal reporting duties which are particularly important for NHS Boards in delivering the Scottish Government's 2026 missions: - equality tackling poverty and protecting people from harm; - opportunity a fair, green and growing economy; - community prioritising our public services. - 12.
-These duties lead to Boards publishing information for the public.
-Chief Executives should ensure that these duties are carried out, and the information is easily accessible on their Board's website, and inform the Scottish Government where it can be found.
+- 11. Annex A summarises the key legal reporting duties of NHS Boards, aligning them to the four main priorities of the Scottish Government's Programme for Government: - growing our economy - eradicating child poverty - tackling the climate emergency - ensuring high quality and sustainable public services - 12.
+Chief Executives should ensure that these reporting duties are carried out, and the information is published and easily accessible on their Board's website.
+Chief Executives should inform Health Sponsorship where the reports can be found.
 If Chief Executives consider that any publication is particularly relevant to the application of the Framework and system-wide learning, they can inform the Health Sponsorship Unit (HealthSponsorship@gov.scot).